intelligent-soft-robots/pam_documentation/C7_ball_launcher.md

 - sourcing colcon workspace
 - killing already running server
-- starting the ball launcher server on IP 10.42.--.-- and PORT 5555 sleep() takes 1 positional argument but 2 were given
+- starting the ball launcher server on IP 10.42.--.-- and PORT 5555
 ```

 Take note of the IP address.